starstruckgall/blog/clqogexhz000208l94vicabn2.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703721916389/646daf26-87d3-417c-9bd8-e1ed5d8fc684.png align="center")

 Now just type in your commands at the input line where your cursor is blinking.
 That's pretty much all you have to do to start using the command line.
-From creating new text files to installing packages with pip the command line can be used for basically anything.
+Let's begin with our first command, shall we?

+> You don't have to get it right the first time, You just have to keep going.

 ---